jmscudder/COVID/index.md

 ## Plotting publicly available COVID data for the state of Ohio.

-Most recent data: Apr 07 2022.
+Most recent data: Apr 14 2022.

 #### Data source
 These plots are made using the summary data posted by the state of Ohio for the new case rate,
     new hospitalization, and new death plots.
 The three most recent dates are omitted, as the data is very incomplete.
 Values for the most recent two weeks may change, and are flagged by a paler tone color in the plots below.

-*Ohio has transitioned to updating its dashboards once a week, on Thursdays.
-Data can only be posted on Thursdays as a result.*
+Ohio has transitioned to updating its dashboards once a week, on Thursdays.
+Data can only be posted on Thursdays as a result.

+*The Ohio Department of Health is no longer updating testing data, as of April 4th, 2022.
+Testing and testing positivity plots can no longer be updated.*

 ### 7 day averages
 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Apr 04 is: 364.0
+>The average increase in reported cases for the seven days ending on Apr 11 is: 503.0
 >
->The last time cases per day were this high was Mar 27 2022: 8 days prior.
+>The last time cases per day were this high was Mar 09 2022: 33 days prior.
 >
->The seven day average then was: 364 cases.
+>The seven day average then was: 529 cases.

 >
->The last time cases per day was lower than this was Apr 03 2022: 1 day prior.
+>The last time cases per day was lower than this was Apr 10 2022: 1 day prior.
 >
->The seven day average then was: 357 cases.
+>The seven day average then was: 483 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Mar 31 2022.
+>The lowest 7 day average reported cases per day in the last three weeks was on Mar 28 2022.
 >
->This was 4 days prior.
-The average was 351 cases per day.
+>This was 14 days prior.
+The average was 360 cases per day.
 >
->The 7 day average case rate on Apr 04 is an increase of 3.7 percent with respect to that minimum.
+>The 7 day average case rate on Apr 11 is an increase of 39.7 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Apr 04 is: 14
+>The average increase in hospitalizations per day for the seven days ending on Apr 11 is: 16
 >
->Apr 04 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Apr 07 2022.
+>
+>This was 4 days prior.
+The average was 15 hospitalizations per day.
+>
+>The current 7 day average hospitalization rate is an increase of 6.7 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)